Executor Not Communicating With Beneficiaries

 The process for appointing an administrator is different than the process for appointing an executor, as there is no nomination to influence the court’s decision.
 Instead, it will give priority to the decedent’s spouse and other relatives.

 What if a Beneficiary or Heir Can’t Be Located?

 When an administrator or executor cannot locate missing heirs or beneficiaries, they have two options: (1) petition the court for permission to deposit the missing heir or beneficiary’s interest with the county, or (2) petition the court to have the missing heir or beneficiary declared deceased.

 Before an administrator or executor can resort to either option, they are required to take reasonable steps to try to track down the heir or beneficiary.
 They must keep records of the dates on which they tried to make contact, as well as the means through which they tried.

 Administrators and executors should try to make contact with missing heirs and beneficiaries through the following means:

 - Through acquaintances in the beneficiary’s community

 - Through the beneficiary’s present and former employers

-If the executor is not able to locate the missing beneficiary, they may be able to petition the court for a determination that the missing beneficiary is deceased, so long as evidence indicates the beneficiary has been missing for at least a five-year period.
-If the beneficiary has not been missing for that long, the executor’s only option may be to deposit the missing beneficiary’s interest with the county.
+As long as evidence indicates that an heir or beneficiary has been missing for at least a five-year period, the court likely will grant the petition.
+If the beneficiary has been missing for a shorter time period, the only option for the administrator or executor is to deposit the missing beneficiary’s interest with the county.